gahjs/core/README.md

 ✅ CI Support
 ✅ Reload on save features fully supported for all dependencies
 ✅ Pluggable: Write your own plugins to add project-specific functionality
+✅ Use from code: Run all the commands from nodeJS scripts or from build tools like grunt

 ## Upcoming
 🆕 Multi-Repository Support
-🆕 Code-API for usage in NodeJS scripts or build systems like grunt

 ## Getting started
 `gah` can be used both as a CLI tool and integrated into your node scripts or JS build systems [WIP].